tiagopita/veganbase/site/content/_index.md

     recommended by our community.
 Everything you need to know about vegan lifestyle is now in one place!
 products:
-  - text: 'Veganism is a beautiful responsible lifestyle. '
+  - text: 'Veganism is a responsible lifestyle. '
 values:
   heading: Why to invest on Veganbase?
   text: .